demizer/apc/README.rst

 ============================
-apc - Arch Package Companion
+APC - Arch Package Companion
 ============================

 apc is a package building tool for Arch Linux.
 It builds AUR packages in a